cikeZ00/LocalPavTV/README.md

+## ⚠️ **ARCHIVED:** This project has been replaced by [PavlovReplayToolbox](https://github.com/cikeZ00/PavlovReplayToolbox). ⚠️
+No further updates will be made to this repository.

 # LocalPavTV

 This is a system that allows you to record and play back Pavlov VR competitive games at a later time.